vacp2p/vac.dev/research/2022-08-20-introducing-waku-product.md

 - Easier to [run your own waku node](https://github.com/status-im/nwaku/issues/828),
 - Improvement of existing protocols based on field-testing feedback and functional requirements (e.g. [Waku Filter](https://github.com/vacp2p/rfc/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc++12%2FWAKU2-FILTER)),
+- Continue our focus on ensuring that Waku can run anywhere: Browser, [Raspberry Pi Zero](https://twitter.com/richardramos_me/status/1574405469912932355?s=20&t=DPEP6fXK6KWbBjV5EBCBMA) and other restricted-resource environments,
 - More communication & marketing effort around Waku and the Waku developer community.

 If you want to help us, we are [hiring](https://jobs.status.im/!